skitoo/rozenn/README.rst

 Installation
 ============
-The best way to use Rozenn is by adding the provided SWC file to your project.
+The best way to install Rozenn is by adding the provided SWC file to your project.
 But you can download source code and put it in your classpath.

 Usage
 =====